samm-git/terraform-ec2-demo/README.md

-# terraform-ec2-demo
+# Terraform/Cloud9 IaC demo

-Tiny IaC demo
+Purpose of this demo is to show how to create EC2 instances in IaC way using `terraform` and `cloud9` IDE